KMukendi10/GoogleKeepClone/README.md

 # Google Keep clone

-A simplified Google Keep-style note app built with plain HTML, CSS, and JavaScript (no frameworks, no build step).
-Notes look like paper cards "taped" to a corkboard — that's the visual signature of this build.
+A simplified Google Keep clone built with plain HTML, CSS, and JavaScript (no frameworks, no build step), styled to closely match Google Keep's real
+UI: white chrome, the rounded search bar, an icon-only sidebar rail that expands into labels, and pastel note cards.

 ## Features